 With a homepage construction kit like Flatsome you click together a design that differs significantly from the original appearance - without much programming knowledge.
 This compensates for the widespread use of the themes again.
 However, this process can quickly make your shop look inconsistent and "thrown together".
 It is therefore always worthwhile to hire freelancers or an agency that is familiar with web design.

 WooCommerce also has its own official Theme: Storefront.
-For the storefront package, similar notes apply as for "Flatsome".
-It is a comprehensive tool, but it needs to be set up in a well thought-out way.
-A first shop with storefront is quickly created.
+Similar advice as for "Flatsome" applies to the Storefront package.
+It's a comprehensive tool, but it wants to be set up thoughtfully.
+A first shop with Storefront is quickly created.
 But the devil is in the details.
-If you want to use all the functions of the theme and its add-ons, you have to be well versed.
+If you want to take advantage of all the functions of Themes and its add-ons, you have to know your way around.

-Especially since the template requires a proper configuration and suitable image material.
-Because the basic version looks quite simple and manageable - you could also say boring:
+Especially since the template needs a proper configuration and suitable visuals.
+Because the basic version looks pretty simple and straightforward - you could also say boring:

 The big advantage of the bundle: It comes from the developers of WooCommerce themselves.
 Therefore the development team usually pays attention to a good compatibility.
 When a new version of the shop software is released, an update from Storefront usually follows quickly.

-Neither Storefront nor Flatsome are inherently suitable for use in the German-speaking market.
+By default, neither Storefront nor Flatsome are suitable for use in the German-speaking market.
 You should also check this for other EU countries.
-The information in our article legal certainty for WooCommerce mentioned tools work together with the most important themes.
+However, the tools mentioned in our article Legal Certainty for WooCommerce work together with the most important Themes .
 Nevertheless, clarify this in advance, otherwise it will quickly become expensive.